-The IASB issued the following standards which are relevant but have not yet been adopted by the Company.
-The Company has not yet begun the process of assessing the impact that the new and amended standards will have on its condensed interim consolidated financial statements or whether to early adopt any of the new requirements.
+The IASB issued the following standard which is relevant but have not yet been adopted by the Company.
+The Company has not yet begun the process of assessing the impact that the new and amended standard will have on its condensed interim consolidated financial statements or whether to early adopt any of the new requirement.